TheThirdOne/random-sorting/README.md

 There are two main ways of implementing merge sort: bottom-up and top-down.
-Originally I had implemented it top-down (because its slightly easier that way), but implemented it bottom-up to use the compose analysis on it (it is easier to separate analysis with loops rather than recursion and because it is slightly more efficient, the browsers were more likely to implement it this way).
+Originally I had implemented it top-down (because its slightly easier that way), but implemented it bottom-up to use the compose analysis on it (it is easier to separate analysis with loops rather than recursion) and because it is slightly more efficient (the browsers were more likely to implement it this way).

 My bottom-up implementation I made was as follows: